marinov98/divine-and-healthy-foods/README.md

 # Divine Foods
-Website I made with the help of a html/css/js tutorial on Udemy
+- Website I made with the help of a html/css/js tutorial on Udemy
+- Goal was to make a premium healthy food delivery service
+- Check it out here: https://divine-and-healthy-foods.herokuapp.com/

 # Tech stack
 - html